jonathas/jonathas.github.io/_posts/2019-01-27-rest-api-best-practices.md

 }
 {% endhighlight %}

 Instead of just simply sending a stringified array.
+Please, keep it simple and send a stringified array instead, in cases like this one.

 ### PUT